How AI remembers today. And how it should tomorrow.

 I've been digging deep with the AIs about Memory.
 Almost every AI memory system today is built on vector embeddings.
 It works... until your memory gets big.
 Then every new query has to scan thousands of vectors.
 It gets slow, noisy, and that's why AIs forget (and lie) almost everything after a few weeks.

 Instead of mathematical similarity, what if memory was based on other factors?
 Ex.: emotion, personal priority, and personal resonance... like a real brain.
+That's how I'm building it: emotion decides what matters — vectors only help find things (local, encrypted, never shared), and they're designed to fade away as the resonance layer learns to do the job.
 The real idea is simple:

 Whether you're using Grok (or any cloud AI) or want to stay 100% local, Sanctum Elysium works for both.
 It can quietly save your conversations in the background if you're using cloud models, and works perfectly fine completely offline if you never want to touch the cloud.

-Come build Sanctum Elysium with me → 𝕏 @MELY_token
+Come build Sanctum Elysium with me → 𝕏 @LOAM_token

 Merci :)